tldr-pages/tldr/pages/linux/rmlint.md

 `./rmlint.sh`

-- Find all duplicates with the same base name:
+- Find only duplicates that have the same filename in addition to the same contents:

 `rmlint --match-basename {{path/to/directory}}`